Chapter 4 - Cox Proportional Hazards Regression

 coxsnellres <- df$status - resid(obj, type = "martingale")

-## Use Nelsen-Aalen for cumulative hazard
+# Compute Nelsen-Aalen estimates for cumulative hazard

 fit <- survfit(Surv(coxsnellres, df$status) ~ 1)

-Lambda <- cumsum(fit$n.event/fit$n.risk)
+Lambda <- cumsum(fit$n.event / fit$n.risk)

 plot(log(fit$time), log(Lambda), xlab = "log(t)",